The Freedom Trail: Exploring Boston’s Past

 One of the best ways to explore Boston’s rich history is by embarking on the 2.5 mile journey along Boston’s historic Freedom Trail.
-The path leads you through 16 of Boston’s most historically significant sights.
-No visit to Boston would be complete without taking the time to complete this informative, fun, & scenic trail.
+The path leads you to 16 of Boston’s most historically significant sights.
+No visit to Boston would be complete without taking the time to enjoy this informative, fun, & scenic trail.
 You will follow a brick pathway from the start in Boston Common to the finish at the USS Constitution in Charleston.

 Below I have given an overview of the 16 sites you will encounter on the trail, along with a bit of information explaining the significance of each.
 I hope you enjoy this virtual tour, however, it is by no means a replacement for taking the journey yourself!

 And now, a brief overview of the historical sights you will come across on your journey.

 Boston Common, established in 1634, is the oldest urban park in the US.
 The beautiful 50 acre park has been used for numerous purposes over the years, ranging from hangings in the early 1800’s to events (such as the annual Christmas tree lighting) today.
 Frog Pond, one of the most popular features in the park, is transformed into a beautiful ice rink from November through March.

 The Massachusetts State House, established in 1798, is home to the Massachusetts General Court and the Governor of Massachusetts offices.
 The building is located on top of Beacon Hill on 6+ acres of land.
 Great pictures can be obtained across the Street in Boston Common.